Towards neurodiversity-affirming creative self-expression in music therapy: A lived experience perspective

 UNSW

-Towards neurodiversity-affirming creative self-expression in music therapy: Autoethnographic reflections on navigating ADHD, trauma, and suicidality through music-making
+Towards neurodiversity-affirming creative self-expression in music therapy: A lived experience perspective

 Abstract

 This presentation blends lived experience with critical research to provide theoretical reflections on the future of neurodiversity-affirming person-centred practice in music therapy.
-My contribution to the field is a ‘liminal perspective’; an outsider to the clinical practice with an intimate inside knowledge of its wellbeing supportive potential for neurodivergents.
+My contribution to the field is a ‘liminal perspective’; an outsider to the clinical practice with an intimate inside knowledge of its wellbeing supportive potential for neurodivergent identities.
 Self-expressive music-making became a life-saving tool during my adolescent navigation of ADHD and trauma.
-I share my personal catalyst moment, where I found myself carrying my guitar to a cliff edge instead of stepping off it.
-Now, my creative practice supports my wellbeing throughout everyday life, and I aspire to share this therapeutic gift with the world.
-Yet, upon exploring the research on music therapy for Autistics, ADHDers, and other neurodivergent identities, the approach that saved my life was not wholly depicted in the literature.
-Instead, I discovered the field’s history of enforcing neuronormativity, contrasted by growing critiques of concepts that I value such as self-regulation and self-determination.
-I argue that shifting towards exclusively interdependent practice in music therapy threatens to further dilute neurodivergent voices, worsen therapy conclusion trauma, and disregard the challenges of everyday life.
-Participatory action research has identified the need for accessible wellbeing supports and mediums to understand and express needs, not because of a deficit, but due to society’s treatment of neurodivergents.
-Therefore, as the world is slowly embracing neurodiversity and wellbeing continually fluctuates across the lifespan, music therapy must move beyond simply supportive environments to practices that extend impact beyond the clinic walls.
-I discuss my experiences in connection with existing and emerging music therapy research to propose refocusing person-centred practice on meeting wellbeing needs through authentic self-expression and fostering creative competency and autonomy.
-Potential avenues for future research are explored, including scaffolding co-to-self-regulated music-making, evaluating practice efficacy as outcome measurement, and sustaining longitudinal therapeutic structures.
+Now it is my everyday wellbeing management tool that helps externalise intense cognitive loads, process complex emotions, foster an authentic sense of self, and form invaluable connections with supportive people.
+This relationship with music as a personal therapeutic practice is not one of internalised deficit or negative self-perception, but a volitional desire to support my wellbeing and maximise my experience of life within the context I am afforded to exist.
+However, this approach is not wholly depicted in research on music therapy for Autistics, ADHDers, and other neurodivergent identities.
+In reviewing the literature, I discovered the field’s history of normalisation, contrasted by growing critiques of person-centred goals that my community values such as autonomy and self-determination.
+The continued external imposition of what is best for neurodivergent identities threatens to further dilute our voices, worsen therapy conclusion trauma, and disregard the challenges of everyday life.
+To clarify how neurodiversity-affirming music therapy can be practiced, I advocate for prioritising participants’ volitional needs and creating space for these to be met through creative self-expression.
+The presentation explores my personal approach to therapeutic music-making in connection with existing research to showcase beneficial practices and those less understood.
+Potential avenues for future research are proposed, including scaffolding co-to-self-regulated music-making, evaluating practice efficacy as outcome measurement, and sustaining longitudinal therapeutic structures.

 Biography